 And here they are!
 The 10 best DC stories ever published that you need to read before you die.

 10. Sinestro Corps War

-History has shown that the Green Lantern comic often showcase some of the best art in comic books.
+History has shown that the Green Lantern comic often showcases some of the best art in comic books.
 Each page is littered with breathtaking imagery that ushers the readers around the cosmos.
-So, when DC announced that they were releasing a book that focuses on Sinestro and his relation to the Lantern’s, expectations were sent sky high.
+So, when DC announced that they were releasing a book that focuses on Sinestro and his relation to the Lanterns, expectations were sent sky-high.

 9. Longbow Hunters

 Green Arrow The Longbow Hunters is the most important Green Arrow story ever written.
 The book takes the title character and grounds him in a way that had never been done before and probably will never be done again.
 In an effort to gain market share with a superhero who had lost so much of it, DC hired Mike Grell to write The Longbow Hunters.
 Grell stripped Oliver Queen of everything he had become known for including his trick arrows and costume and turned him into the street-level hero that we still know him as today.

 The Longbow Hunters is perfect because Grell was able to change everything that readers had come to know about the Green Arrow, and replace it with grit, violence, and abuse.
 Never before had the world seen Green Arrow painted in this light and I’d argue that we will never see it again.

 Perhaps I’m a little biased but the Tower of Babel is one of the best DC stories ever written.
 The book sees Ra’s al Ghul successfully dismantle the entire Justice League while causing worldwide panic and confusion.
 And how does he do this?

 Simple.
 Ra’s al Ghul uses the exact measures that Batman created to take down the Justice League if any member were to ever go rogue.
 That’s right.
 Batman created and kept a textbook guide on how to beat any and all members of the Justice League should they ever need to be taken down.